Xunnamius/buselfs-experiments/README.md

 ## Structure

 * `bin/` contains any compiled experiments and data crunching code
-* `docs` contains expansive documentation and detailed usage instructions
+* `docs/` contains expansive documentation and detailed usage instructions
-* `fb-personalities` contains the filebench personalities used in earlier phases of the experiment
+* `fb-personalities/` contains the filebench personalities used in earlier phases of the experiment
-* `results` contains all the results from running the experiment code
+* `results/` contains all the results from running the experiment code, typically stored by category and then by datetime
-* `test` is a dummy directory that some of the experiments are allowed to write to for testing purposes
+* `test/` is a dummy directory that some of the experiments are allowed to write to for testing purposes
-* `vendor` contains third-party and outside code that is not strictly under my control
+* `vendor/` contains third-party and outside code that is not strictly under my control

 ## Files